MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 - log all changes to asset/request state.
 <br>

-The only way is to deploy smart contracts on chains that cooperate with each other to form an abstract vault module.
+The only way is to deploy smart contracts on chains that cooperate with each other to form an omnichain vault module.
 We call them vaults or vault contracts.
 <br><br>

 ###  2.2. <a name='Limitedresponsibility'></a>Limited responsibility

 According to the requirements, vaults do *not* have to
-- find an optimal asset state to **Optimize asset/request state** to
+- find the *best possible* asset state to **Optimize asset/request state** to
 - execute asset move requests, like transitionPlan identified in requirements, strictly, because there will not be negative profit.
 <br><br>

-###  2.3. <a name='Localtransportationtofromwallets'></a>Local transportation to/from wallets
+###  2.3. <a name='Localtransportationtofromwallets'></a>Local, home transportation to/from wallets

-- Pull asset from the user if a deposit involves a local token of asset to collect
+- Pull assets from the user if a deposit request involves a home token
+- Export a deposit request if it involves an away mLP token
+- Import an exported deposit request if it involves a home mLP token
-- Push LP to the user if a deposit involves the local LP token to return
+- Push mLP tokens to the user if a deposit request involves the home mLP

-- Pull LP tokens from the user if a withdrawal involves the local LP token to collect
+- Pull mLP to the user if a withdrawal request involves the home mLP token
+- Export a withdrawal request if it involves an away token
+- Import an exported withdrawal request if it involves a home token
-- Push asset to the user if a withdrawal involves a local token of asset to return
+- Push asset to the user if a withdrawal request involves a home token
 - Swap at local Dex pools
 <br><br>

-###  2.4. <a name='LocalmovesofStakingstock'></a>Local moves of Staking stock
+###  2.4. <a name='LocalmovesofStakingstock'></a>Local moves of Staking Stock
 - Stake assets to local staking pools
 - Un-stake whole or partial assets from local staking pools
 - Collect rewards from local staking pools